 The CMI B2B Data Point Worth Remembering

-The Content Marketing Institute's B2B 2025 report found that organizations with consistent content programs attribute 87% higher brand awareness to those efforts and 49% of revenue to content-driven channels.
-Notably, the executives driving those results aren't producing more content than their peers—they're producing it more consistently and with clearer audience orientation.
+The Content Marketing Institute's 2025 B2B benchmarks report found that 87% of B2B marketers say content marketing helped them create brand awareness over the prior year, and 49% say it helped generate sales or revenue.
+Notably, the organizations driving those results often aren't producing more content than their peers—they're producing it more consistently and with clearer audience orientation.

-Phantom IQ data reinforces this: published executives generate 3x more inbound within 60 to 90 days of consistent publication, regardless of whether they're publishing daily or twice a week.
+The pattern many executives observe reinforces this: consistent publication tends to build inbound interest over time, whether someone is publishing daily or twice a week.
 Cadence and relevance drive results.
 Obsessive quality control, paradoxically, often produces neither.

 The Decision Rule